Remote-Oculus-Controller/R.O.C-CONTROLS/README.md

 # R.O.C-CONTROLS
 Repository of the ROC Controls

 Basic client and robot exemple for R.O.C.
-Link with unity unavailable.
+Link with local unavailable.

 **NEW**